Try this cozy, Japanese vegan miso soup made with kombu, tofu, and tender veggies - ready in just 20 minutes and full of umami depth.

 - Incorporate a bit of minced ginger and chili flakes or even a dollop of vegan-friendly chili paste to add some heat.

-How To Make 20-Minute Easy Vegan Miso
+How To Make an Easy Vegan Miso Soup

 Look at how easy it is to make miso soup with the pictures below.
 If you enjoy looking at cooking images, here's a quick breakdown.
 See the recipe card for complete instructions.